shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 ## Tailwind and Vite

 I love Tailwind.
-Since I started using it has been part of my workflow.
+It has been an integral part of my workflow.
 Vite also helps by streamlining the build process.
 I created a base template using this killer combo, you can check out the [soko repo](https://github.com/shalri/soko).